-LOUIE JON A. SÁNCHEZ is an assistant professor of English at the School of Humanities, Ateneo de Manila University.
-He teaches writing, literature, art appreciation, popular culture, and television studies.
+LOUIE JON A. SÁNCHEZ is an Associate Professor of Broadcast Communication at the College of Mass Communication, University of the Philippines, Diliman.
+He teaches popular culture, communication, and television studies.

 He holds an A.B. major in Journalism from University of Santo Tomas (2002); and an M.F.A. in Creative Writing, with high distinction (2007), and a Ph.D. in Literature (2018) from De La Salle University, Manila.

 He writes in two languages, Filipino and English.
-He has the following books:
+He wrote the following books:

 - At Sa Tahanan ng Alabok (poetry, 2010, UST Publishing House)

 - Kung Saan sa Katawan (poetry, 2013, UST Publishing House)

 - Siwang sa Pinto ng Tabernakulo (poetry, 2020, Librong LIRA);

 - Pagkahaba-haba Man ng Prusisyon: Mga Pagtatapat at Pahayag ng Pananampalataya (essays, 2016, University of the Philippines Press)

 - Aralín at Siyasat: Mga Pagninilay sa Tula (literary criticism, 2018, UST Publishing House)